maddude73/clientpass-doc-site-master/public/docs/database_recommendations.md

 ### Cons

-- **No Native Real-time Updates:** Unlike Firestore, MongoDB does not have a built-in solution for real-time data synchronization.
+- **No Native Real-time Updates:** Unlike Firestore and Supabase, MongoDB does not have a built-in solution for real-time data synchronization.
 You would need to implement this yourself using WebSockets or a third-party service.
 - **Complex Transactions:** While MongoDB supports multi-document ACID transactions, they are more complex to implement than in a traditional relational database.
-- **More Setup and Management:** You are responsible for setting up and managing your own authentication, authorization, and other backend services that Supabase provides out of the box.
+- **More Setup and Management:** You are responsible for setting up and managing your own authentication, authorization, and other backend services that Supabase and Firebase provide out of the box.

 ### Implementation Steps